miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

 Multi-Processing Support" and enter "N" to clear the asterisk.
 When you are finished, exit out and save the change.

 Saving the selections updates the ``.config`` configuration file.
 This is the file that the OpenEmbedded build system uses to configure the kernel during the build.
-You can find and examine this file in the :term:`Build Directory` in ``tmp/work/``.
+You can find and examine this file in the Build Directory in ``tmp/work/``.
 The actual ``.config`` is located in the area where the specific kernel is built.
 For example, if you were building a Linux Yocto kernel based on the ``linux-yocto-4.12`` kernel and you were building a QEMU image targeted for ``x86`` architecture,